Brackeys-GJ/.github/profile/README.md

-Game for the Brackeys GameJam 2025-1
+Orgamization for the Brackeys GameJam 2025-1

 Members:
 - Nick (Game Designer)